erikkohleisen/erikkohleisen/README.md

 ### Hi there I'm Erik 👋🏼

-## I'm a computerscience student currently in my 5th semester 🧑🏼‍💻
+## I'm a computerscience student currently in my 7th semester 🧑🏼‍💻
-- 💩
-- 🙃
-- 🧑🏼‍💻Still learning
+# Coming next: Bachelor Thesis

 ### Connect with me: